mmckechney/SqlBuildManager/README.md

 ![.NET Core Build](https://github.com/mmckechney/SqlBuildManager/workflows/.NET%20Core%20Build/badge.svg)

+ **Kubernetes breaking changes in 15.0, be sure to review the change log**
 #### _Be sure to review the [change log](CHANGELOG.md) for the latest updates, enhancements and bug fixes_

 ---
 ### **Key feature enhancement with Version 14.4+: Expanded use of Azure User Assigned Managed Identity**